pytorch/pytorch.github.io/_posts/2022-6-28-pytorch-1-12-torcharrow-functional-api-for-modules-and-nvfuser-are-now-available.md

 - Functional APIs to functionally apply module computation with a given set of parameters
 - Complex32 and Complex Convolutions in PyTorch
 - DataPipes from TorchData fully backward compatible with DataLoader
-- Functorch with improved coverage for APIs
+- functorch with improved coverage for APIs
 - nvFuser a deep learning compiler for PyTorch
 - Changes to float32 matrix multiplication precision on Ampere and later CUDA hardware
 - TorchArrow, a new beta library for machine learning preprocessing over batch data